lhapp27/FewBodyToolkit.jl/docs/src/example3D.md

 comparison(energies,energies_exact,simax)
 ````

 The numerical solutions are good only for the few lowest state.
-Also, we only find 5 bound states.
+Also, we only find four bound states.

 ## 2. Optimization of basis parameters